benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 {% endhighlight %}

-In this implementation, there entire state of the proces IS encapsulated in each function call.
-Notice, each call has enough information to complete the process for calculating fib(5), which is in contrast to the recursive process' nodes from above.
+In this implementation, there entire state of the process is encapsulated in each function call.
+Notice, each call has enough information to complete the process for calculating fib(5).
 If we stopped that process at fibIterRecursive(2, 3, 2) and then resumed it in a different environment with a clean call stack, we would still get the correct number.
-We can call this implementation a recursive procedure - a function that calls itself, but does not necessarily have hidden information which the interpreter needs to keep track of.
+This is in contrast to the recursive process' nodes from above, which had no clue how they were being combined (the interpreter kept track of that).
+We can call the fibIterRecursive implementation a recursive procedure - a function that calls itself, but does not necessarily have hidden information which the interpreter needs to keep track of.

-One would hope that the call stack would not bother remembering a bunch of information in stack frames, since that would be unnecessary.
-But, it still does in ES5.
-In ES6, the call stack won't - and that is the optimization.
+The fibIterRecursive function mirrors the fibIter function from above, so one would hope that the number of stack frames in each process would be the same.
+Ideally, when calculating fibIterRecursive, the call stack would not bother remembering a bunch of information in stack frames, since that would be unnecessary.
+But, it still does in ES5 - for each call to fibIterRecursive, a new stack frame is created.
+That means that in ES5, we still have O(n) memory complexity.
+In ES6, new stack frames will not be created thus allowing for a O(1) memory complexity - and that is the optimization.
+Let's see how that works...

-In ES6, using the same exact code as fibIterRecursive, what will happen during each call is:
+In ES6, using the same exact code as fibIterRecursive, the interpreter will notice a few things:

+- the last thing that needs to evaluate before the return statement is a function call
+- there is no action after the function call that the interpreter needs to remember to do (like combining fib(n-1) and fib(n+1) in the first example)
-The interpreter will notice that the next recursive call does not need access to any of the local variables in the current stack frame, so it will CLEAR the current stack frame and REUSE IT.
-This is great because, in es5, calling fibIterRecursive(30000) will give you a stack overflow, but in es6 with the optimization, the stack frame will be reused and it won't cause a stack overflow (however, without a bigInt library, fibIterRecursive(30000) would return Infinity).
+- the next recursive call does not need access to any of the local variables in the current stack frame

+So, instead of creating a new stack frame for each call, the current stack frame will be cleared and reused.
+This is great because, in es5, calling fibIterRecursive(30000) will give you a stack overflow due to the O(n) memory complexity, but in es6 with the optimization, the stack frame will be reused and it won't cause a stack overflow (however, without a bigInt library, fibIterRecursive(30000) would return Infinity).

-To generalize, if the last thing that happens before the return statement is the invocation of a function which does not need to access any of the current local variables, the interpreter specified by ES6 will now optimize that call by reusing the stack frame.
+To summarize, if the last thing that happens before the return statement is the invocation of a function which does not need to access any of the current local variables, the interpreter specified by ES6 will now optimize that call by reusing the stack frame.
+Something important to notice: this optimization will not apply to recursive processes as defined above (since they are characterized by interpreters keeping track of hidden information).
+The optimization will apply recursive procedures as defined above, and other non-recursive processes.
+Here is an example without recursion:

 {% highlight js %}

-// This will work:
+function add(a,b){
+  return a + b;
+}

+// In sumTwoNumbers, the call to add will be optimized:

+function sumTwoNumbers(a,b){
-return add(1,2);
+  return add(a,b);
+}

-// But this:
+// But in sumFourNumbers:

+function sumFourNumbers(a,b,c,d){
-return add(1,2) + add(3,4);
+  return add(a,b) + add(c,d);
+}

-// won't because the interpreter needs to remember
+// the optimization won't happen because the interpreter needs to remember
 // to add together the values returned by add(1,2) and add(3,4).
+// The last thing to happen before the return is not a function invocation.

 {% endhighlight %}

 It's an interpreter thing.
+Note: you must be in strict mode for this optimization to work.

 There is a creative way to get around this in es5.
 It's not used often.
-If you're interested check out http://raganwald.com/2013/03/28/trampolines-in-javascript.html .
+If you're interested check out [this great blog post](http://raganwald.com/2013/03/28/trampolines-in-javascript.html).
+Other resources for understanding tail calls that I've found helpful include: [this](http://www.2ality.com/2015/06/tail-call-optimization.html) and [that](http://raganwald.com/2015/02/07/tail-calls-defult-arguments-recycling.html)